-The National Research Center on the Gifted and Talented conducts research on methods and techniques for identifying and teaching gifted and talented students and for using gifted and talented programs and methods to serve all students.
+The National Research Center on the Gifted and Talented is a collaborative partnership between the University of Virginia and the University of Connecticut.
+The faculty and students of the National Research Center on the Gifted and Talented conduct research on methods and techniques for identifying and teaching gifted and talented students and for using gifted and talented programs and methods to serve all students.
 It also conducts program evaluations and surveys.
-As part of its work, the center collects, analyzes, and develops information about gifted and talented education.
-Emphasis is given to the identification of and services for students not traditionally included in gifted and talented education, including individuals with limited English proficiency, individuals with disabilities, and individuals living under economically disadvantaged conditions.
+As part of the work of the Center we collect, analyze, and develop information about gifted and talented education.
+One focus of the Center’s is the identification of and services for students who historically have not been included in gifted and talented education, including individuals with limited English proficiency, individuals with disabilities, and individuals living under economically disadvantaged conditions or minority students.

 NRC/GT Research Agenda

-The Jacob K. Javits Gifted and Talented Education Program gives highest priority to identifying and serving high potential students who may not be identified through traditional assessment criteria, including individuals of limited English proficiency, individuals with disabilities, and individuals from economically disadvantaged groups.
+Develop with support from the Jacob K. Javits Gifted and Talented Education Program the NRC/GT gives highest priority to identifying and serving high potential students who may not be identified through traditional assessment criteria, including individuals of limited English proficiency, individuals with disabilities, and individuals from economically disadvantaged groups.
 Since 1990, theory-based models of identification, alternative assessment, programming, evaluation, professional development, curriculum, and intelligence have been the hallmarks of our quantitative and qualitative research portfolio.

 * 2 Core Research Universities – the University of Connecticut and the University of Virginia

 * Over 360 Collaborative School Districts representing every state and two territories (Guam and U.S. Virgin Islands)

 * Content Area Consultant Bank that consists of over 165 researchers throughout the United States and Canada